Here are 34 major money don’ts — straight from the expert.

 "The second you drive that car off the lot, it depreciates, 10%, 20%,” she tells CNBC.
 "Let somebody else get that depreciation."

 Your home may appreciate in value, but that rarely happens with a car.
 So don't waste your money on new, but always buy used.
+It takes some work, such as carefully checking the vehicle and applying for a car title transfer, but you'll save much more in the end.

 Then, keep your vehicle as long as you can: at least 10 years, and maybe even 15 or 20.
 Orman says that's how wealthy people do it — including herself.